m-jahn/ShinyProt/README.md

 ShinyProt consists of a set of R scripts that determine the functionality.

-- `app.R` contains the main body of functions.
-It is devided into a GUI and a server part.
-The GUI contains the interactive modules such as sliders and check boxes.
+- `server.R` contains the main body of functions.
 The server obtains input parameters from the GUI and adjusts the graphical output accordingly (changes charts on the fly)
+- `ui.R` The GUI contains the interactive modules such as sliders and check boxes.
 - `custom.themes.R` contains a set of customized lattice themes
 - `custom.panel.functions.R` contains a set of custom lattice panel functions
+- `helpbox.R` Contains info boxes for help, contact, and background information

 ### Input data